microsoft/AzureStackHCIJumpstart/README.md

 # Jumpstart your Azure Stack HCI Lab

-This module is intended to deploy a ****lab environment*** for testing Azure Stack HCI - specifically using the deployment UI in Windows Admin Center.
-With this module, you can test your Azure Stack HCI deployment in VMs, on a single host, in various configurations including various:
+This module is intended to deploy a **lab environment** for testing Azure Stack HCI - specifically using the deployment UI in Windows Admin Center.
+With this module, you can test your Azure Stack HCI deployment in VMs, on a single host, and **emulate** various configurations including:

-- NIC configurations
+- NIC configurations (emulate Intel, Marvel, Mellanox, Chelsio, Broadcom, etc.)
 - Disk types (SCM, SSD, HDD)

 For more details on what this does, please see [What it does in a little more depth](#What-it-does-in-a-little-more-depth)